 In the State of Wisconsin, both independent and salaried photographers can find employment at news agencies, creative firms, colleges and universities, photography/portrait studios, research centers, film studios, design firms, art museums, theme parks, and more.
 While photographers may find work just about anywhere in the state, Wisconsin’s largest cities have much more to offer.
 They include Milwaukee, Madison, and Green Bay.
 Smaller cities worth considering include Kenosha, Racine, Appleton, Waukesha, Oshkosh, Eau Claire, Janesville, and West Allis.

 Many of the state’s top training programs for photographers are also located in these cities.
 Just a few include Milwaukee Institute of Art & Design (MIAD), University of Wisconsin-Eau Claire, and Carroll University in Waukesha.
 Continue reading to learn more about which Wisconsin schools are tops for aspiring photographers and where to find them.

 Wisconsin Photography Schools

 Wisconsin is home to 84 Title IV colleges and universities.
 In order to become a Title IV school, the institution must (1) have accreditation recognized by the U.S. Department of Education, (2) be in business for at least 2 years, (3) sign a participation agreement with the Department, (4) grant an associate's degree or higher, and (5) offer a program of at least 300 clock hours in length.
 Because these schools have met all of the Department’s requirements, they are eligible for federal financial aid programs.
 This means, even the most expensive art and design schools are accessible to students with financial need.

-Several Title IV schools offer top-tier programs for aspiring photographers.
+An impressive number of Title IV schools in Wisconsin offer top-tier programs for aspiring photographers.
 Scroll through the list below to review Wisconsin’s best schools for aspiring photographers and what they have to offer.

 Fon du Lac